NandaniK03/NandaniK03/README.md

 I am a Research student at <strong><a href="https://www.iisermohali.ac.in/"> IISER Mohali, India. </a> </strong>

 I feel alive when I am learning.
 I need to keep my brain busy - reading, discussing, gaming, debating - you name it.
-Otherwise, I'd feel bored and dead.

 📫 You can contact me via my email: kundalnandani@gmail.com